 GET TO KNOW US

-Market - Lauren has been a pastry chef for several years, working primarily at the Market & Pizzeria.
+M’tucci’s Italian Market & Pizzeria - Lauren has been a pastry chef for several years.
 She is responsible for the creative cookies and pastries that you’ll find in the deli counter.

-Moderno - Michelle is our lead Pastry Chef, creating the house made desserts for Italian and Moderno.
+M’tucci’s Moderno - Michelle is our lead Pastry Chef, creating the house made desserts for M’tucci’s Italian and M’tucci’s Moderno.

-Thursday, April 18 - Marble Brewing Westside - Charcuterie Pairing with Marble ales and new dishes by Chaef Shawn from Market & Pizzeria.
+Thursday, April 18 - Marble Brewing Westside - Charcuterie Pairing with Marble ales and new dishes by Chef Shawn from M’tucci’s Italian Market & Pizzeria.
 6:00 - 8:00.
 A board and 3 7 oz. pours for $20.
 Tickets at Marble

 Thanks for taking your time to visit.
 You may subscribe to receive an email when the Blog Posts are published each week.
 Ciao!